jobsub constraint commands should respect --group even if --constraint doesn't include it: INCLUDING GLOBAL SUPERUSERS

 Our confirmation message should be something like "You are about to delete 8000 jobs.
 Are you sure you want to do this?
 (Y/n)"

 A group "admin" might be confusing when we really mean "act globally".
 Perhaps it should be "global".
 We can discuss that in Tuesday's meeting.

-#2 Updated by Shreyas Bhat about 1 month ago
+#2 Updated by Shreyas Bhat almost 2 years ago

 The working document on this is here:

 - The flag for superusers is going to be --superuser